Super Mario 64 (1997)

 Here we have a man who wants to dig deeper and deeper.
 It’s beyond a Mastermind specialist subject for him – he is the forefront authority on this vastly popular game.
 Play Super Mario 64 around him, even with a high level of ability, and he’d sneer at you.
 You are not in his realm.
 We just have to be grateful that this fellow has chosen to devote his no doubt humongous brain to a Japanese game rather than, say, homemade nuclear weaponry.

 I can’t say I’m not frightened by all of this dedication.
 I thought Super Mario 64 was meant to be a twee, candy-cane kind of game.
 The game that, while it wasn’t the first 3D platformer ever, easily wrote the book on it.
-An unbelievable looking work at the time, a seeing-is-believing look at the three-dimensional future of gaming.
+An unbelievable looking work at the time, a seeing-is-believing peek at the three-dimensional future of gaming.
 I didn’t know about any parallel universes at the time and I didn’t want to know.
 I just knew that gaming would never be the same again.

-With 15 differently themed courses of 7 collectible Stars each, plus 15 more around the wonderful hub world that is Princess Peach’s castle, Super Mario 64 was a grand undertaking for the time.
+With 15 differently themed courses of 7 collectible Stars each, plus 15 more Stars littered around the wonderful hub world that is Princess Peach’s castle, Super Mario 64 was a grand undertaking for the time.
 Mario’s got the moves to compete as well – he can punch, kick, dive, slide, he can even take to the skies and glide in full 3D.
 Better than that, he can long-jump, side-somersault, backflip, and more – moves that he still employs to this day.
 Anything you’ve seen in Sunshine, Galaxy, Odyssey, it all came from here.

 Of course, all of this was over twenty years ago.
-If we’re going to be properly upfront here, we’d better mention that this version of Mario seems to be carrying a bit of weight, because if you’re coming to Mario 64 from the later 3D Mario games then the man won’t move as freely as you’d like him to.
+If we’re going to be properly upfront here, we’d better mention that this version of Mario seems to be carrying a bit of weight, because if you’re coming to Mario 64 from the later 3D Mario games then the man definitely won’t move as freely as you’d like him to.
 Well, I’m mocking him for being chubby, but really it’s because of the N64 Control Stick, fashioned from dead skin – revolutionary at the time, but not suitable for the task nowadays and probably calibrated way off-centre after all this time.